anasselhoud/anasselhoud/README.md

 💻 I am Computer Science & AI Student.
 I have a strong background in Machine Learning, Deep learning, Optimization and Data Science globally.

-📚 I am currently an Engineering student at **Ecole Centrale de Lyon** (Bac+5) in Computer Science, Data Science and Artificial Intelligence (double degree-Ecole D'Arts et Métiers).
+📚 I am currently an Engineering student at **Ecole Centrale de Lyon** (Bac+5) in Computer Science, Data Science and Artificial Intelligence (double degree-Ecole d'Arts et Métiers Morocco).
 I am working on applying Machine Learning methods and AI techniques in several disciplines (Optimization, Forecasting, Computer Vision, Data Analysis, Fluid Dynamics related optimization…)

 📩  If you'd like to ask any questions about my process, work, or would like to collaborate on a project, feel free to reach out via [Twitter](https://twitter.com/AnassElHoud), or email anass.elhoud@gmail.com.